Coretta Scott King: Early widowhood

 Not long after this, the King household was visited by Mike Wallace, who wanted to visit her and the rest of her family and see how they were faring that coming Christmas.
 She introduced her family to Wallace and also expressed her belief that there would not be another Martin Luther King Jr. because he comes around "once in a century" or "maybe once in a thousand years".
 She furthered that she believed her children needed her more than ever and that there was hope for redemption in her husband's death.
 In January 1969, King and Bernita Bennette left for a trip to India.
-Before arriving in the country, the two stopped in Verona, Italy and King was awarded the Universal Love Award.
+Before arriving in the country, the two stopped in Verona, Italy, where King was awarded the Universal Love Award.
 King became the first non-Italian to receive the award.
-King traveled to London with her sister, sister-in-law, Bernita and several others to preach at St. Paul's Cathedral.
+King traveled to London with her sister, sister-in-law, Bennette and several others to preach at St. Paul's Cathedral.
 Before, no woman had ever delivered a sermon at a regularly appointed service in the cathedral.

 As a leader of the movement, King founded the King Center for Nonviolent Social Change in Atlanta.
 She served as the center's president and CEO from its inception until she passed the reins of leadership to son Dexter Scott King.
 Removing herself from leadership, allowed her to focus on writing, public speaking and spend time with her parents.

 She published her memoirs, My Life with Martin Luther King, Jr., in 1969.
 President Richard Nixon was advised against visiting her on the first anniversary of his death since it would "outrage" many people.
-On October 15, 1969, King was the lead speaker at the Moratorium to End the War in Vietnam demonstration in Washington D.C, where she led a crowd down Pennsylvania Avenue past the White Past bearing candles and at a subsequent speech she denounced the war in Vietnam.
+On October 15, 1969, King was the lead speaker at the Moratorium to End the War in Vietnam demonstration in Washington, D.C., where she led a crowd down Pennsylvania Avenue past the White House bearing candles.
+At a subsequent speech, she denounced the War in Vietnam.

-Coretta Scott King was also under surveillance by the Federal Bureau of Investigation from 1968 until 1972.
+Coretta was also under surveillance by the Federal Bureau of Investigation from 1968 until 1972.
 Her husband's activities had been monitored during his lifetime.
-Documents obtained by a Houston, Texas television station show that the FBI worried that Coretta Scott King would "tie the anti-Vietnam movement to the civil rights movement."
+Documents obtained by a Houston television station show that the FBI worried that Coretta would "tie the anti-Vietnam movement to the civil rights movement."
 The FBI studied her memoir and concluded that her "selfless, magnanimous, decorous attitude is belied by ... [her] actual shrewd, calculating, businesslike activities."
 A spokesman for the King family said that they were aware of the surveillance, but had not realized how extensive it was.